 The Main Components of ERP Software You Need

-The financial management component can help improve cash flow, lower costs, and increase profitability while maintaining accurate reporting.
+The financial management component can also help improve cash flow, lower costs, and increase profitability while maintaining accurate reporting.
 Financial ERP software should ensure companies meet financial reporting and tax requirements with a single accounting, banking, and payment system.
-Keep in mind: it needs to allow for enhancements in financial performance with real-time information on expenses and revenue contribution.
+Keep in mind: it needs to allow for enhancements in economic performance with real-time information on expenses and revenue contribution.

 Business Intelligence (BI)